-Fourthly, my Lords, if we can go back to -- or perhaps we still have it -- 1560, $\{C/22/1560\}$ .
+Fourthly, my Lords, if we can go back to - or perhaps we still have it - 1560, $\{C/22/1560\}$.
 The public authority in this clause is the same type of PA as the one which imposes restrictions in the event of vermin, food poisoning, drains; in other words, a local authority reacting to a small-scale local event.

-21 LORD REED: What about (a) murder or suicide?
+a local authority reacting to a small-scale local even LORD REED: What about (a) murder or suicide?

-MR GAISMAN: Well, the event may not be local, my Lord, but if the murderer, as it were, comes to a house which is near the premises, then the murderer is local.
+22 MR GAISMAN: Well, the event may not be local, my Lord, but if the murderer, as it were, comes to a house which is near the premises, then the murderer is local.
 I accept